daniemiq/chatapp/README.md

-This is the project done using nodejs language with nextjs as a framework to simplifiy the developent

-the coperate members on this project
-1. Daniel M Msemakweli 2102302228616
-2. Bulabo L Paulo 2102302226933

 ABOUT THE PROJECT
 The project aims to create a chat room where students can chat and exchange some media files such as pictures.